sigurdkampevold/media_mood/index.markdown

 {% include_relative /_plots/covid_line.html %}

 The compound score above drops drastically in March 2020.
-There are other sections of the plot where the compound drops drastically, but this in the only section havving no significant drop in the amount of quotations.
+There are other sections of the plot where the compound drops drastically, but this is the only section with no significant reduction in quotations.
 Moreover, the mood stays down for some time, actually until the end of the data set.

 As an illuminated reader, you have surely drawn the lines already.
-A certain pandemic hit the western world in March 2020, resulting in lockdowns, fright and economic cracks.
+A particular pandemic hit the western world in March 2020, resulting in lockdowns, fright, and economic cracks.
 The mood in the population indeed fell in this period, and the diagram points out that the same yielded in the media.
-The Quotebank dataset provides a unique opportunity to assess how the mood in the media changed during the first lockdowns, and we decide to dive further into the topic.
+The Quotebank dataset provides a unique opportunity to assess how the mood in the media changed during the first lockdowns, and we decided to dive further into the topic.

-To assess the changes in the mood, we will study the compound score in the media in January and February 2020, and call this the pre-COVID score.
-This score will be compared to the score in the March and April 2020, namely the COVID score.
+To assess the changes in the mood, we will study the compound score in the media in January and February 2020 and call this the pre-COVID score.
+Then, this score will be compared to the score in March and April 2020, namely the COVID score.
 Indeed, this is a simplification, but it is adequate for our purpose.

 The mean compound score of pre-COVID is $0.19$, versus the mean compound score of COVID at $0.16$.
 In other words, the compound score was $%18.75$ higher pre-COVID.
 Thus, the mood in the media was better before lockdowns.

-To conclude on whether the observed difference is significant, we utilize the previously mentioned _t-test_, resulting in a p-value of $0.0$, signifying that the result is very significant.
-We could therefore conclude that the COVID-19 pandemic affected the mood in the media, and that it got worse.
+To conclude whether the observed difference is significant, we utilize the previously mentioned _t-test_, resulting in a p-value of $0.0$, signifying that the result is very significant.
+We could therefore conclude that the COVID-19 pandemic affected the mood in the media and that it got worse.

 [comment]: # "Could drop parts of the last paragraph."